 Every laboratory director faces this decision: a clinician requests a new test, and you must determine whether you need verification or validation.
-Choose wrong, and you'll either waste thousands on unnecessary work or fail inspection for inadequate performance establishment.
 The distinction between these processes isn't just regulatory semantics—it's a critical decision affecting your budget, timeline, and compliance status.

-A mid-sized hospital laboratory recently spent $50,000 and six months conducting full validation on an FDA-approved immunoassay run exactly as the manufacturer specified.
-They established linearity across the entire range, conducted extensive precision studies, and performed method comparison with 120 patient samples.
-Their meticulous work impressed everyone—except the inspector who noted they'd wasted resources validating what only required verification.
+Consider a hypothetical laboratory that conducts full validation on an FDA-approved immunoassay run exactly as the manufacturer specified.
+They might spend $50,000 and six months establishing linearity across the entire range, conducting extensive precision studies, and performing method comparison with 120 patient samples.
+Their meticulous work would be impressive—but entirely unnecessary since simple verification would have sufficed.

-Conversely, another laboratory modified an FDA-approved molecular test to accept different specimen types, completed basic verification, and began patient testing.
-Their inspection resulted in immediate suspension of testing and mandatory revalidation costing twice the original estimate—plus three months of send-out expenses and physician complaints.
+Conversely, imagine another laboratory modifying an FDA-approved molecular test to accept different specimen types, completing only basic verification, and beginning patient testing.
+An inspection could result in immediate testing suspension and mandatory revalidation costing twice the original estimate—plus months of send-out expenses and physician complaints.

-These scenarios repeat across the country because laboratories misunderstand the fundamental distinction: verification confirms you can achieve manufacturer-established performance, while validation establishes performance from scratch.
+These scenarios illustrate why laboratories must understand the fundamental distinction: verification confirms you can achieve manufacturer-established performance, while validation establishes performance from scratch.

 The Regulatory Bright Line